accelerated-text/accelerated-text/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

-*A picture is worth a thousand words.* Or is it?
+*A picture is worth a thousand words.* Or is it? <br>
 The data you have needs to have a description, an interpretation and a story.
 **Accelerated Text** is a text generation tool which takes in your data and produces texts about it.

 ![Accelerated Text Preview](docs/assets/preview.gif)

-Accelerated Text will use your data:
-* descriptions of your business metrics,
+Accelerated Text can work with different types of data and turn it to descriptions:

+* business metrics can be described and embedded in reports or BI dashboards,
-* metadata describing interactions with your customers,
+* metadata describing interactions with your customers can be used to generate customer support messages,
-* product descriptions,
+* product data can be turned in to product descriptions for your e-commerce site,
-* financial metrics
+* financial data can be summarized in generated reports.
-and it will generate text to be used in reports, e-commerce platforms or your customer support system.

 Accelerated Text provides a user friendly GUI to define the logic and communication goals of the document to be produced.
 We call it a **Document Plan**.
 Text generation back end executes this plan connecting it with your data and producing multiple variations of the text exactly matching what you intended to communicate to your readers.

 ⚠ Data 2 Text pipeline image ending with animated gif which shows how text changes